 2. Tribal Half Sleeve Tattoo

 Tribal tattoos are deeply symbolic, especially if you research beforehand and know what they represent.
 Many cultures have used tattooing to express their pride and heritage; their ink tells a story.
 If you keep this in mind, you will understand how it could be incredibly offensive to walk into a tattoo studio and randomly pick out a design with little thought about where it came from or what the unique combination of symbols and patterns means.
 You want to avoid doing this to have body art you can be proud of.

 3. Japanese Half Sleeve Tattoo

-Japanese tattoos, or Irezumi, have a very distinct style, usually defined by bright colors and bold designs.
-Body art is connected with their culture, but many of the symbols used have filtered into mainstream tattooing and are a popular choice for both men and women.
+Japanese tattoos, or Irezumi, have a distinct style, usually defined by bright colors and bold designs.
+Body art is connected with their culture, but many symbols have filtered into mainstream tattooing and are a popular choice for both men and women.
 If you want a half sleeve that turns heads, you will love this body art approach.
 Images often include koi fish, dragons, cherry blossoms, lotuses, and the phoenix.

 4. Polynesian Half Sleeve Tattoo

 In Polynesian society, tattoos were inked to show status and hierarchy.
-They are intricate and feature a series of patterns and symbols that tell a story that holds importance to the wearer.
+They are intricate and feature a series of patterns and symbols that tell a story important to the wearer.
 Before getting inked with this style, many people wonder if it is disrespectful to do so if you do not have Polynesian heritage, and the answer is two-fold.
-It can be seen as cultural misappropriation, but it could also be a way to honor and admire the art and customs.
+It can be seen as cultural misappropriation, but it could also be a way to honor and admire art and customs.
 Therefore, it is of the utmost importance that you do your research beforehand, so you don’t just have a design that looks cool but is also deeply meaningful yet considerate.

 5. Tiger Half Sleeve Tattoo